Notice

 Learn

-In 1895, Guglielmo Marconi transmitted the first radio signals.
+In summer 1895, Guglielmo Marconi took wireless telegraphy outdoors at Villa Griffone near Bologna.
 Those electromagnetic waves have been expanding outward at the speed of light ever since — a growing sphere centred on Earth.
 It sounds impressive.
 It is not.

-Scroll through the tour below to see the bubble from inside, from outside, and from the nearest star cluster just beyond its edge.
+Scroll through the tour below to see the bubble begin, grow, and reach toward the nearest star cluster just beyond its edge.

-Pull back far enough and the bubble becomes visible — a faint sphere centred on the Sun, threading through the local stars.
-At 40 parsecs radius it contains roughly a thousand stellar systems.
-That sounds like a lot until you see how small it is against the backdrop of the galaxy.
+Pull much farther back and the bubble becomes visible as a small, faint sphere centred on the Sun, threaded through the local stars.
+At about 40 parsecs radius, it contains roughly a thousand stellar systems.
+That sounds like a lot until you compare it with the Milky Way.

 And the signals themselves are weakening.
 Broadcast-strength radio waves follow the inverse-square law: double the distance, quarter the power.
 At 40 parsecs, an ordinary television broadcast is billions of times too faint to detect with any technology we currently possess.
 Only a civilisation with an extraordinarily sensitive receiver — or one specifically pointed at us — would notice.